NENUKORAH/Final_Project/README.md

 What we seek to achieve with the data set is to identify trends in the stock market using charts and statistical figures.

-The model will help in making an investment decision.
+We would like to know if Tesla stock price will attain $3,000 a share in the near future as stated by Cathie Wood (Founder Ark Invest) in a recent [Interview](https://finance.yahoo.com/news/tesla-stock-is-worth-3000-ark-invests-cathie-wood-201139618.html).

 ### Data Source

-The source of data is obtained from kaggle [Tesla Stock Price](https://www.kaggle.com/timoboz/tesla-stock-data-from-2010-to-2020).
+The source of data is obtained from kaggle [Tesla Stock Price](https://www.kaggle.com/timoboz/tesla-stock-data-from-2010-to-2020) and macro trends [Tesla Revenue](https://www.macrotrends.net/stocks/charts/TSLA/tesla/revenue)

 This data consists of 2416 rows and 7 columns with historical trading data from 2010 - 2020.